asyncapi/bindings/anypointmq/README.md

 The Anypoint MQ [Server Binding Object](https://github.com/asyncapi/spec/blob/master/spec/asyncapi.md#serverBindingsObject) is defined by a [JSON Schema](json_schemas/server.json), which defines these *optional* fields:

+- `bindingVersion`: The version of the Anypoint MQ bindings specification that defines the content of this server binding object.
 - `proxy.host`: Defines use of a HTTP proxy for interactions with the Anypoint MQ broker: Destination host for proxy requests.
 - `proxy.port`: Defines use of a HTTP proxy for interactions with the Anypoint MQ broker: Destination port for proxy requests.
 - `proxy.username`: Defines use of a HTTP proxy for interactions with the Anypoint MQ broker: Username to authenticate against the proxy.